suhas-km/Safecast-AWS-Documentation/README.md

 - Amazon CloudWatch for monitoring and logging
 - Amazon VPC for network isolation
 - Amazon IAM for access control
+- Elastic BeanStalk to handle Public sites and Safecast Data uploads
+-
 For a complete list of AWS services used in the Safecast project, refer to the project's documentation.

 ## Infrastructure Diagram